 Increased Mechanical Stress:

-A bent propeller shaft exerts additional stress on various components of the propulsion system, including the transmission, engine mounts, and bearings.
+A bent propeller shaft places additional stress on various components of the propulsion system, including the transmission, engine mounts, and bearings.
 Over time, this stress can cause premature wear and tear, potentially resulting in costly repairs.
+To avoid these issues, invest in marine propeller shafts for your boat.

 Potential Shaft Failure: